How to make any file persistent (bind-dirs)

 From now on, all files in the /var/lib/tor directory will persist across reboots.

-You can make make as many files or folders persist as you want simply by making multiple entries in the 50_user.conf file, each on a separate line.
+You can make as many files or folders persist as you want simply by making multiple entries in the 50_user.conf file, each on a separate line.
 For example, if you added the file /etc/tor/torrc to the binds variable, any modifications to that file would also persist across reboots.

 binds+=( '/var/lib/tor' )